Just what is it, how do you measure it, and why does it matter so much in email marketing?

 Say you have a list of 100,000 subscribers.
 You send them a message, and 10,000 subscribers open the message.
 Of that, 1,000 of the openers click a link.

 For simplicity’s sake, we’ll use UCTR for the clickthrough rate, which means you have a UCTR of 1% (10% of 10%).
 Your CTOR is 10%.
 So far, so good.

 Now say you run a massive Google AdWords campaign and attract 50,000 people to your list in a month, but they’re all barely-interested subscribers who were just subscribing for a coupon or a special offer.

 You send to your list and NONE of the new people bother opening your message.
 Your core of 10,000 from your original list DOES open, though.
 Your open rate now drops to 6.67%.
 Of those, the same 1,000 click on stuff in your message.

 Your UCTR is now an appallingly bad .667%.
 However, your CTOR remains the same – 10%.

-These definitions and examples should give you a big picture of the value of measuring your clickthrough rate.
-It’s important to examine all your clickthrough rate metrics in context, as part of the bigger picture of your email marketing program.
+These definitions and examples should help you understand the value of measuring your clickthrough rate.
+It’s important to examine all your click-through rate metrics in context, as a part of the bigger picture of your email marketing program.

-And a note of advice from the industry averages blog post: ignore industry averages.
+And a note of advice: ignore industry averages.
 They’re worthless.

-Instead, focus on improving your clickthrough rate and click to open rate in very email you send, so that your email marketing program is constantly improving.
+Instead, focus on improving your click-through rate and click to open rate in every email you send, so your email marketing program is constantly improving.
 That’s the only set of measurements that truly matter.

-And if you’d like an analysis on your email marketing program’s clickthrough rate and other metrics, our team of experts have over 15 years of experience in the industry.
+If you’d like an analysis on your email marketing program’s click-through rate and other metrics, our team of experts have over 15 years of experience in the industry.
 They know email marketing reporting like it ain’t no thing.
-So reach out with your questions!
+Reach out with your questions.